protein-packed power pasta + fighting childhood hunger

 - 1 tbsp extra virgin olive oil

-- combine all ingredients into a high-power blender and blend on high until smooth. if you want a thinner consistency, add more EVOO or ACV, or even leftover pasta water.
+- Combine all ingredients in a high-power blender and blend on high until smooth.
+If you want a thinner consistency, add more EVOO or ACV, or even leftover pasta water.

 One more thing — let's break gender boundaries.
 Obviously I'm not a man, but that doesn't mean girls can't eat meat, or buy from companies that are called "Man Cave."